-(a) Both foreign language and English quotations should be enclosed within quotation marks, and foreign language should not be underscored.
+(a) Original language quotations should be enclosed within quotation marks and should not be italicized.

-(b) If a complete translation is supplied after an original language quotation, the translation is given within brackets (not parentheses) and without using quotation marks.
-If a translation is given first and followed by the original language, then the translation is enclosed within quotation marks and the original in brackets and in roman font, not italics.
+(b) If a translation is supplied after an original language quotation, or vice versa, the second quotation is given within brackets and without using quotation marks.

-(c) If foreign language words or phrases are interpolated within a translation, these should be placed within brackets and should not be underscored.
+(d) If original language words or phrases are interpolated within a translation, these should be placed within brackets and should not be underscored.

-Gregory begins his argument by challenging Julian’s mistaken notion that “to use Greek words [hellena logon] is a matter of belief, and not simply of language [tes glosses]” (Or.
-4.5).
+Gregory begins his argument by challenging Julian’s mistaken notion that “to use Greek words [hellena logon] is a matter of belief, and not simply of language [tes glosses].”

 (e) Other types of editorial insertions in quotations of original language or translation should be placed within brackets.